mayank0274/api-tester/readme.md

 -> If you getting "Axios network error" in Post/Put request then use "cors" in api server file

--> For features request/ bug / issues report contact on "sharma.mayank0274@gmail.com"

--> This plugin use "axios" for sending requests
+-> For features request/ bug / issues report contact on "sharma.mayank0274@gmail.com" with subject "Acode - Api tester" -> This plugin use "axios" for sending requests